chryswoods/siremol.org/intermediate_python/regexp.md

 Searching and extracting text from files is remarkably complicated.
 Fortunately, computer scientists have solved this problem.
 The solution has been adopted by nearly all programming languages.
-The solution is to use what are called `regular expressions`.
+The solution is to use what are called regular expressions.

 ## Regular Expressions in Python